Vulnerable area: Especially vulnerable area

 Employment levels in February 2017 were around 47%.
 Many inhabitants are immigrants or children of immigrants. in this category the proportion of immigrants in the district is around 50-60%.

 In its 2017, police stated that welfare fraud was prevalent in these areas, where benefits administered by Swedish Public Employment Service and the Swedish Social Insurance Agency were targeted.
-Police identified that resident registry figures were manipulated, for instance 2% of all apartments in Rinkeby have between 10-30 persons registered as residents, which leads to an inflated number of people receiving welfare benefits.
+Police identified that resident registry figures were manipulated, for instance 2% of all apartments in Rinkeby have between 10 and 30 persons registered as residents, which leads to an inflated number of people receiving welfare benefits.

 Education level in especially vulnerable areas

 Education levels are lower than the general population in these areas, where 40% of the population has not completed primary education.
 According to BRÅ statistics, persons with only primary education (Swedish: förgymnasial utbildning) are 5.7 times more likely to be registered for crime compared to persons with post secondary education (Swedish: eftergymnasial utbildning) On average in 2017, less than half of 15-year-olds in Gothenburg especially vulnerable areas qualified for secondary education.
 In district Bergsjön, 69.8% of 15-year-olds of Bergsjöskolan left primary education without achieving grades in numeracy and literacy to enter secondary education, the number being 67.3% for the Sjumilaskolan school of Biskopsgården district in Gothenburg compared to the national average of 17.5%.
 The results were lower compared to five years earlier and interpreted as a worsening trend by researcher Anders Trumberg at Örebro university.
 A high share of preschool staff in vulnerable areas have lacking Swedish language skills.